Abigail Scott

 You can do a reverse sweep stroke by employing this identical action, and the only difference is that you should begin the technique with the blade of your paddle entering the water at the tail of your SUP and then sweeping the paddle towards the nose.

 Using this stroke effectively can assist you in moving your board laterally.
 It is perfect for situations where you must maneuver into a constrained location or draw up beside something.
-To perform a draw stroke, you must rotate your shoulders opposite to the path you want the board to go.
-After that, reach over the edge of the board and place the paddle in the water so that the blade is perpendicular to the board's direction.
+To perform a drawstroke, you must rotate your shoulders opposite the path you want the board to go.
+Afterward, reach over the board's edge and place the paddle in the water so the blade is perpendicular to the board's direction.
 After that, you'll want to bring the edge closer by pulling it toward you.
 In doing this, the paddle's movements will be transferred to the board in the order in which they happened.

 Consider The Following Illustration: